Submissions

 E-book

-Levine, L.E. and Munsch, J. (2021) Child development: An active learning approach [online].
+Levine, L.E. and Munsch, J. (2021) Child development: An active learning approach.
 4th ed.
 London: Sage.
 Available at: https://books.google.ie/books?id=zlrZzQEACAAJ&dq.
-(Accessed 25 March 2022).
+(Accessed March 25, 2022).

 Online source

 Zille, H. (2011) The case against appointing Judge Mogoeng CJ – Helen Zille.
 PoliticsWeb.
-26 June 2022.
+June 26, 2022.
 Available at: https://www.politicsweb.co.za/news-and-analysis/the-case-against-appointing-judge-mogoeng-cj--hele.
-(Accessed 30 March 2023).
+(Accessed March 20, 2023).

 Album or YouTube

 Badenhorst, N. (2019) FOR SA Roadshow May 2019 – Part 1.
 YouTube.
-12 June 2019.
-Available at: https://www.youtube.com/watch?v= _VkQwVyS57I&feature=youtu.be.
-(Accessed 11 October 2022).
+June 12, 2019.
+Available at: https://www.youtube.com/watch?v=_VkQwVyS57I&feature=youtu.be.
+(Accessed October 11, 2022).

 WhatsApp Message

 Sunni Ulema Council, Gauteng.
 (2023) Press release: Adherence to the lockdown.
-7 April 2023.
+April 7, 2023.
 WhatsApp message.
-(Accessed 9 April 2023).
+(Accessed April 9, 2023).

 Webpage

 Dundalk Institute of Technology.
-(2022) Research support [online].
+(2022) Research support.
 Available at: https://www.dkit.ie/research/research-support.html.
-(Accessed 25 March 2022).
+(Accessed March 25, 2022).

 Copyright Notice

-Journal for the Study of Religion is an Open Access journal which means that all content is freely available without charge to the user or his/her institution.
+All work published is licensed under an Attribution 4.0 International license (CC BY 4.0).
+The JSR is an open access journal which means that all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI definition of Open Access.
-Should any work or aspect thereof be referred to the author and journal should be duly referenced.
+This is in accordance with the BOAI Definition of Open Access.
+Any work or aspect thereof being referred to by the author and journal should be duly referenced.

 Privacy Statement

-Journal for the Study of Religion is an Open Access journal which means that all content is freely available without charge to the user or his/her institution.
+All work published is licensed under an Attribution 4.0 International license (CC BY 4.0).
+The JSR is an open access journal which means that all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
-This is in accordance with the BOAI definition of Open Access.
-Should any work or aspect thereof be referred to the author and journal should be duly referenced.
+This is in accordance with the BOAI Definition of Open Access.
+Any work or aspect thereof being referred to by the author and journal should be duly referenced.